Florida Farm to School Initiative

 Farm to School implementation will vary by location but will always include one or more of the following:

-Teaching students about sustainable food systems, nutrition and healthy eating habits - School Gardens
+Teaching students about Florida agriculture, nutritious foods and healthy eating habits

 Increasing school access to nutritious, locally sourced Florida foods